newjersey/innovation.nj.gov/content/_projects/lifelong-learnings-accounts.md

 ### Status

-- The pilot program is projected to launch in the Summer of 2023 and run for a period of two years.
+- The pilot program is projected to launch in 2023 and run for a period of two years.

 ### Partners

-- New Jersey Department of Labor and Workforce Development
+- NJ State Department of Labor
-- The Heldrich Center for Workforce Development
+- Heldrich Center for Workforce Development